jesperkha/Fizz/docs/lang.md

 ## Enums

-Fizz also has enums to quickly create a lot a variables with unique values.
+Fizz also has enums to quickly create a lot of variables with unique values.

 ```go
 enum {